sl4x0/bb-reformater/README.md

    - Enable "Developer mode" (top-right)
    - Click "Load unpacked" and select the `bb-reformater` directory

 🎉 Done!
-The extension is ready to use in Firefox.
+The extension is ready to use.

 🚫 No more switching tabs or copy-pasting to ChatGPT!

+## 🔄 Latest Updates

+- Upgraded to Gemini 2.0 Flash model for better performance
+- Improved text replacement reliability
+- Enhanced error handling and user feedback
+- Optimized prompt engineering for better results
+- Streamlined message flow between components
+- Added proper generation configuration for consistent output

 ---